 A beautiful garden, filled with bees merrily buzzing about, can make your home stand out from the rest.
-Whether you're getting ready to sell or you're gardening for your own enjoyment, it takes time, work and patience to see your garden to its full potential.
-When you are planning your garden for the year, as many of us are doing now, we encourage you to make your garden attractive to birds, bees and butterflies.
+Whether you're getting ready to sell or you're gardening for your own enjoyment, it takes time, work, and patience to see your garden to its full potential.
+When you are planning your garden for the year, as many of us are doing now, we encourage you to make it attractive to birds, bees, and butterflies.
 These creatures aren't just lovely to look at; they also provide essential pollination for many of our plants.
 The least we can do is create gardens that help them thrive.

 Bring on the Bees

 Honeybees, as you may have heard, are becoming rarer and rarer.
 Ellie's partner, Tal, has 6 hives and runs a honey CSA.
 If you want to learn more about some local bee hives, click here

 As a "wanna-bee" beekeeper, Ellie strives to plant as many bee-attracting flowers at her home as possible.
 Culver's root, purple coneflower, and black-eyed Susans make a striking garden as well as a tasty meal for honeybees.
 Planting these flowers in clusters can attract birds and bees, but you must avoid pesticides and inorganic fertilizers.
 Instead, use alternatives to keep your plants from being eaten by insects, bunnies, or other pests.

 Your local garden centers are great resources, such as Garden in the Woods